robinhood/faust/docs/userguide/agents.rst

 Cast or Ask?
 ------------

-When communicating with an agent you can request the result of the operation to be sent to a topic: this is the ``reply_to`` topic.
+When communicating with an agent, you can ask for the result of the request to be forwarded to another topic: this is the ``reply_to`` topic.

-The reply topic may be the topic of another agent, a topic used by a different system altogether, or it may be a local ephemeral topic that will collect replies to the current process.
+The ``reply_to`` topic may be the topic of another agent, a source topic populated by a different system, or it may be a local ephemeral topic collecting replies to the current process.

-Performing a ``cast`` means no reply is expected, you are only sending the agent a message, not expecting a reply back.
-This is the preferred mode of operation for most agents, and any time you are about to use the RPC facilities of agents you should take a step back to reconsider if there is a way to solve your problem in a streaming manner (A causes B to happen, as opposed to B waiting for A to complete).
+If you perform a ``cast``, you're passively sending something to the agent, and it will not reply back.

+Systems perform better when no synchronization is required, so you should try to solve your problems in a streaming manner.
+If B needs to happen after A, try to have A call B instead (which could be accomplished using ``reply_to=B``).

 ``cast(value, *, key=None, partition=None)``
-    Casting a value to an agent is asynchronous:
+    A cast is non-blocking as it will not wait for a reply:

     .. sourcecode:: python

         await adder.cast(Add(a=2, b=2))

-    The agent will receive this value, but it will not send a reply.
+    The agent will receive the request, but it will not send a reply.

 ``ask(value, *, key=None, partition=None, reply_to=None, correlation_id=None)``
-    Asking an agent will send a reply back to process that send the request:
+    Asking an agent will send a reply back to process that sent the request:

     .. sourcecode:: python